About Us

 research teams, under a program structure managed by the Executive,

-to address our strategic research priorities.
+to address LEME's strategic research priorities.

-Over the life of LEME (2001-2008) we expect to receive income from
+Over the life of LEME (2001-2008) the Centre expected to receive income from

 CRC grants, participant contributions and industry, totalling some

-value of nearly $132m.
+value of nearly $132 M.

 |